 The NFH -- known to the Germans as the "Sea Lion" -- is intended for ASW and maritime surface warfare, though it can be used for SAR and transport roles in a pinch.
 It has an automatic rotor and tail folding system, plus a combat avionics suite, including a 360 degree search radar in a drum under the fuselage, magnetic anomaly detector, dipping sonar or sonobuoys, electronic support measures system, and a "Link 11" datalink system.
 The NFH can carry up to 700 kilograms (1,545 pounds) of stores, including antiship missiles, homing torpedoes, and air-to-air missiles.
 Standard crew is pilot, copilot, and one or two systems operators.
 The pilot wears a Thales TopOwl helmet-mounted sight system.

 The TTH lacks the offensive avionics systems of the NFH, though it is fitted with weather radar.
 It has infrared exhaust suppressors; armored crew seats; a cable cutter; an NVG-compatible cockpit; and an optional rear loading ramp.
 Standard crew is pilot and copilot, with a payload capacity of 20 troops, 12 stretchers, a light tactical vehicle, or 2,500 kilograms (5,500 pounds) of cargo.
 The TTH can be fitted with defensive armament.
-It appears there may be minor differences in kit between NFH and TTH versions delivered to different users.
+It appears there may be minor differences in kit between NFH and TTH versions delivered to different users, with updates in later deliveries.

 NH INDUSTRIES NH90 NFH: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ main rotor diameter 16.3 meters 53 feet 6 inches tail rotor diameter 3.2 meters 10 feet 6 inches fuselage length 15.88 meters 52 feet 1 inch footprint length 19.56 meters 64 feet 2 inches height (tail rotor) 5.44 meters 17 feet 10 inches empty weight 6,800 kilograms 14,995 pounds max loaded weight 10,000 kilograms 22,000 pounds max cruise speed 260 KPH 160 MPH / 140 KT service ceiling 6,000 meters 19,700 feet range 880 kilometers 550 MI / 475 NMI _____________________ _________________ _______________________ The TTH has a smaller empty weight of 5,400 kilograms (11,900 pounds) and a higher cruise speed of 290 KPH (180 MPH).